 They say, “Well begun is half done.”
 And if the beginning looks so messy; dreaming of a massive turnaround later seems to be nothing but wishful thinking–at least on the cards!

 What do you think of Apple News Plus?
 Would you like to subscribe to it?
-Share your thoughts down below.
-To ensure you don’t miss our latest posts, make sure to download our iOS app and also stay tuned in with us via Facebook, Twitter, and Telegram.
+Share your thoughts in the comments below.